Celia-git/ParallelDataStructure/README.md

 # Parallel Data Structure for Stencil Applications

-This assignment involves implementing a parallel data structure optimized for stencil applications.
+This program implements a parallel data structure optimized for stencil applications.
 A stencil application calculates values in a 2D array, where each element's new value depends on its neighbors (north, east, south, west).
-This data structure efficiently manages data distribution and boundary communication between processing units (workers).
+This data structure efficiently manages data distribution and boundary communication between processing units (workers) using MPI.

 ## Data Structure Description